LaurethTeX/Clustering/Preprocessing.md

 First we must transform images to a common resolution, adjust pixel size.
 Then we must get rid of the noise, individually and at multi-wavelenght level.

+Data pre-processing is often problem-independent, and should be carefully applied because the results of many data mining algorithms can be significantly affected by the input data.

 Software available
 -----------------
 For this step I recommend [ImageCube](https://github.com/sophiathl/imagecube.git),